samWighton/samWighton.github.io/README.md

 ### Hackathons, Meetups and Conferences

 Sam has participated in a few hackathons.
-His team won 'Best indie Game' at the most recent 'Hackagong'.
+His team won ['Best indie Game'](https://www.facebook.com/hackagong/posts/731918936951663:0) at the most recent 'Hackagong'.

 Sam has also participated in internal hackathons at Accelo, and has worked with sponsors and promoters at public hackathons.

 Sam assists in the running of a Wollongong based Meetup.
-He has given a talk 'A.I. for Business' at the meetup.
+He has given a beginner level talk on ['A.I. for Business'](https://youtu.be/iovvZ9GlW6A?t=25m55s) at the meetup.

-Both for eduction and networking, Sam attends conferences such as the AWS Summit regularly.
+Both for eduction and networking, Sam attends conferences such as the [AWS Summit](https://aws.amazon.com/summits/sydney/) regularly.

 ## Hobbies